 Is factory seam taping good enough?

-Have you ever experienced flaky tent seams?
+First, let’s ask: Have you ever experienced a tent with flaking seams?
 If so, you’re not alone.
 Seam tape works really well in some applications and less so in others.

-But on lightweight fabrics, this is less the case.
-On thinner tent fabrics, the tape can simply degrade faster.
+But on lightweight tent fabrics, this is less so the case.
+On thinner tent fabrics, the tape simply degrades faster.
 It works great early on, but over time with exposure to moisture, heat and humidity, the tape can start to breakdown and flake off.
 This can take several years if you take great care of your tent, or it can happen relatively quickly if you don’t.
 Storing your tent damp is the worst culprit.
 And once the tape goes, your seams are defenseless.
+Sometimes seam-sealing offers a remedy, but oftentimes the residual tape interferes and causes a headache.

 At MSR, we’ve always used the highest quality fabrics, waterproof coatings and tape formulations.
-But as tent fabrics got lighter, we found that even the best didn’t meet our standards for long-term performance.
+But as tent fabrics have gotten lighter, we found that even the best seam tape didn’t meet our standards for long-term performance.
 For 10 years, we’ve been researching a solution to this seam tape challenge on lightweight tents.
-Now in 2019, we’re excited to expand our new Xtreme Shield System to more tent models—it uses precision-stitched seams, instead of seam taping, and a water-resistant thread that expands when wet.
-This seam construction is far more durable and lasts the life of your tent.
+Now in 2019, we’re excited to expand our new Xtreme Shield waterproof coating which brings with it, precision-stitched, factory-sealed seams.
+This seam construction is far more durable than traditional taped seams, and can be maintained over time so that you can ensure your seams stay watertight for the life of your tent.

 Should I seam seal my tent?